3rd mistrial in case of ex-cop accused of killing black man

 Jurors in Kepler’s previous two trials, in November and February, deadlocked 11-1 and 10-2 in favor of guilt and Judge Sharon Holmes was forced to declare mistrials.
 Although they couldn’t agree on the murder charge, jurors in the first trial convicted Kepler of recklessly using his firearm.

-Lake’s killing was the latest of a series of fatal shootings of black people by Tulsa-area law enforcement officers.
+Lake’s killing was among a series of fatal shootings of black people by Tulsa-area law enforcement officers in recent years.

 On June 9, two white Tulsa County deputies and a black Tulsa police officer shot and killed Joshua Barre, a mentally ill black man who wielded two large knives as he walked down a Tulsa street.
 A deputy tried to subdue Barre with a stun gun just outside a convenience store, but it had no effect.
 Fearing for the customers’ safety, the deputies and police officer opened fire, killing him as he tried to enter the store.